webitube/UnityCapture/README.md

 One is to disable the camera setting 'Allow HDR' which causes the camera output texture format to be in a favorable format (8-bit integer per color per pixel).
-If your shaders and post-processing allows it, it is recommended to leave HDR off.
+If your shaders and post-processing allow it, it's recommended to leave HDR off.

 The other is the setting 'DoubleBuffering' in the UnityCapture component.
 Double buffering causes 1 frame of additional latency but improves the image data throughput.